By the Grace of God: Contemporary usage

-The phrase is not used in the monarchies of Belgium, Luxembourg (Jean, abdicated 2000), Norway (Haakon VII, died 1957) and Sweden (Gustav VI Adolf, died 1973).
+The phrase is not used in the monarchy of Belgium, which is explicitly a popular monarchy whose royal status is formally granted by the will of the people rather than by divine authority; the title is accordingly "King of the Belgians" rather than "King of Belgium".
+The phrase was previously used in three European monarchies that have since ceased to do so: Luxembourg (after the abdication of Grand Duke Jean in 2000), Norway (after the death of King Haakon VII, in 1957) and Sweden (after the death of King Gustav VI Adolf in 1973).
 In Spain, article 56(2) of the 1978 constitution, states that the title of the King of Spain is simply "King of Spain" (Rey de España) but that he "can use the titles that correspond to the Crown".
 As a result, the King of Spain may use "by the grace of God", but this is not used on official documents.

 Variant examples

 In some cases, the formula was combined with a reference to another legitimation, especially such democratic notions as the social contract, e.g.